A

 Weald

-Was built and opened in 1962 to serve the ever expanding
+Was built to serve the ever expanding

 population on the western side of the town.
 Named after